ec-builds/enterprise-homelab/projects/proxmox-virtualization-lab/proxmox-storage.md

     └── Snippets
 ```

-The primary drive retains the normal Proxmox host and VM storage allocation.
+The primary NVMe hosts both the Proxmox operating system and the LVM-thin
+pool used for VM and container disks.

 The secondary HDD is used for general-purpose storage rather than VM disks
 because of its lower storage performance.